 He currently serves as an associate professor in the Department of Communication and Media Innovation of the School of Media Arts at Columbia College Chicago and as a consultant for leading agencies, corporations, and nonprofits across the globe.
 Laurence has authored and co-author of numerous publications, including The Activation Imperative: How to Build Brands and Business by Inspiring Action (Rowman & Littlefield, 2017) How to Succeed in Advertising When All You Have Is Talent Second Edition (Copy Workshop 2007).
 He is an award-winning creative with more than 125 industry accolades to date.

-Larry will co-present at Brand Smart with Bill Rosen.
+Larry will co-present at Brand Smart with William Rosen.

 Partner, CEO, VSA Partners

 Widely recognized as a leader in cross-channel marketing and branding, William Rosen leads VSA Partners as CEO.
 He oversees the firm’s commitment to artfully crafted, user-centric solutions that build brands and business on behalf of clients including AB InBev, Google, Nike, Kimberly-Clark, Beam Suntory, IBM and McDonald’s.
 William was previously President and Chief Creative Officer of North America for Arc Worldwide, the global marketing company and part of Leo Burnett Worldwide and the Publicis Groupe.
 He has been recognized more than 300 times with major creative awards around the world and served as president of the jury at the Cannes Lions International Festival of Creativity.

 William will co-present at Brand Smart with Larry Minsky.

 How can marketers navigate the growing array of marketing specialties, media options and data sources to improve effectiveness and return on investment?
 How can they provide consumers with seamless experiences of value across channels that overcome behavioral barriers and actually deliver results?